RiccardoFoglio/Obsidian-Vault/Computer Network Technologies/IPv6.md

 ## Birth of IPv6

-IETF boston Meeting (1992) "Call for proposals for IPng" (IP next gen) Several proposals (among them a IPv5, awful).
+IETF Boston Meeting (1992) "Call for proposals for IPng" (IP next gen) Several proposals (among them a IPv5, awful).
 The best solution (SIPP with 128-bit address) was then called IPv6

 128 bit address, using Hex numbers --> X:X:X:X:X:X:X:X (group of 2 bytes)